 Well, travel fans, you now have your very own map of Montmartre and are good to go!

-By now, you’ve seen some of the top attractions in Montmartre and can easily plan a 1 day Paris Itinerary in this enchanting neighborhood!
+By now, you’ve seen some of the top attractions in Montmartre and can easily create your very own walking tour of Montmartre.

 So if you’re ready to start planning your trip to Montmartre then pin this now and read it again later!